implenton/formbus/README.md

 # FormBus

-FormBus might be what you are looking for if you do server-side form validation, and you want a plug and play front-end solution to do the typical.
+FormBus is what you are looking for if you do server-side form validation, and you want a plug and play front-end solution to do the typical.

 You can use the built-in directives to show or toggle CSS class names when the fields validation failed, or when the submission was successful, or something went wrong.

-In the WordPress context, when you are using a forms plugin, FormBus is for you when:
+**In the WordPress context**, FormBus is suitable when you are using a forms plugin and:

 1. The generated HTML structure does not suit your needs, or you are using utility-first CSS frameworks like Tailwind CSS, and you wish to use those class names
 2. You are deep into the rabbit hole of front-end optimization, and you don't want any bloated libraries or dependencies that you are not using anywhere else, like jQuery